MarcusGastaldello/FRICOSIPY/docs/result_viewer.md

 - **time** -
 - **layer** -

 Selecting the *data variables* tab will reveal the names and details of all output variables.
-Each can be selected by typing the dataset name ( `ds` ) followed by a period ( `.` ) and the exact name of the desired output variable.
+Each can be selected by typing the dataset name ( `ds` ) followed by a period ( `.` ) and the exact name of the desired output variable (*eg.* `ds.SHORTWAVE` will access the shortwave radiation data).

+Selecting the *attributes* tab will reveal a list of all the parameterisation choices and the values selected for all simulation paramters.

 ![FRICOSIPY Output NetCDF File](images/FRICOSIPY-NetCDF-file.png)

 <center><small> **Figure 6**: FRICOSIPY Output NetCDF Dataset</small></center>

 !!! note
-    If the user disabes the subsurface variables (),
+    If the user disabes the subsurface variables ( ),

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />